boyd109/boyd109.github.io/my-story/my-story.md

   </span>
 </figure>

-After doing a couple labs in science, and attending my first hackathon ever (Terrible Hack 2), I was amazed at the world of possibility in Computer Science and the future of technology.
+After doing a couple labs in science, (realizing maybe I wasn't so good at chemistry labs) and attending my first hackathon ever (Terrible Hack 2), I was amazed at the world of possibility in Computer Science.
 I wanted to switch into Computer Science at this point.

 <div class="floating-box">
   <img src="/my-story/pictures/1b/4-1.jpg" width="32%" height="32%">